eddmann/eddmann.github.io/_posts/2013/2013-12-01-merge-sort-in-scala-using-tail-recursion-and-streams.md

 println(mergeSort(List(4, 2, 1, 3)))
 ```

-A small example-driven inclusion that I have also made is in the use of an implicit method to provide the less-than predicate.
+A small, example-driven inclusion that I have also made is in the use of an implicit method to provide the less-than predicate.
-Implicts are an extremely powerful feature that deserves its own post, simply put however, the compiler is able to 'implicitly' deduce that I wish to use this comparator method based on its type signature (Int, Int => Boolean).
+Implicits are an extremely powerful feature that deserves its own post.
+Simply put, the compiler is able to implicitly deduce that I wish to use this comparator method based on its type signature `(Int, Int) => Boolean`.

 ## Streams

-Another example which elimates the chance of a stack-overflow when calling the 'merge' method is with the use of [Streams](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Stream).
+Another example which eliminates the chance of a stack overflow when calling the 'merge' method is with the use of [Streams](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Stream).
-From the provided 'numbers' method you can gain a simple understanding that a Stream is basically a lazily evaluated sequence, that only does the work (the generator method) when it is required.
+From the provided 'numbers' method you can gain a simple understanding that a Stream is basically a lazily evaluated sequence that only does the work (the generator method) when it is required.
-This property does not particularly help us in this case, as we are required to know the finite length of the list for the divide-step.
+This property does not particularly help us in this case, as we are required to know the finite length of the list for the divide step.
 What we can take advantage of is the implicit conversion that occurs with the call #:: to a [ConsWrapper](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Stream$$ConsWrapper).
-Calling this operator creates a new 'Cons' object via the application 'cons.apply[A](hd: A, tl -> Stream[A]): Cons[A]', and due to the second argument being 'call-by-name', it does not get evaluated at this time on the stack.
+Calling this operator creates a new 'Cons' object via the application `cons.apply[A](hd: A, tl -> Stream[A]): Cons[A]`, and due to the second argument being called-by-name, it does not get evaluated at this time on the stack.
 As all objects on the JVM are created on the much larger heap, we in essence are indirectly transferring this work.

 ```scala